troegerj/calibration-paper/AAO/PINN/app/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;└── ... \
 └── ...

-> [!NOTE]
+> [!IMPORTANT]
-> The output folder is normally created automatically, if it does not already exist.
+> If the output directory (see file structure above) does not already exist, it must be created manually before the simulation is started.

 2. Clone the repository into the *Repository* directory via: